Delivering school places 2015-20

 The Council plans to rebuild New Regents College, the borough's alternative education school and pupil referral unit, on the site of its previous upper school, in Nile Street.
 To fund this work the Council also plans to build some residential accommodation on the site, for private sale.
 The current plans are based on the construction of 161 residential units contained in a block along Nile Street and Jasper Walk, with a tower rising above this to a total of 23 storeys from ground level.

-You can find out more and feed-back your thoughts on the plans at one of the Council's drop-in sessions at the site of the old New Regents College, Nile Street, N1 7RD on Friday 3 July 2015 at 3-7pm and Saturday 4 July at 10am-1pm.
+Drop-in sessions were held at the site of the old New Regents College, Nile Street, N1 7RD on Friday 3 July 2015 and Saturday 4 July and a follow up meeting will be announced shortly.
 A planning application is expected to be submitted in August 2015.

 The permanent accommodation for Mossbourne Riverside Academy, which provided 30 places in 2015 on a temporary site, is in construction and the school will provide for an additional 60 pupil places in each year group from 2016.